 As you can see, one of the most prominent visible features is that of the “Last Visit Map,” which uses an icon to display the approximate location of your most recent visitor.
 You can change where this map is located and zoom out if you’re curious about more of your recent visitors and how your site has been performing across different locations.
 The essential statistics shown here are unique visits, page loads, and overall hits.
 Dashboard breaks each of these down by day.
 In the charts above, you can see that the blue bars showed how many unique hits you had, while the green bar displays how many pages they viewed.
 The number to the right of the blue bars displays a ratio of unique visitors to pages viewed, thus giving you a quick overall idea of how many pages each of your visitors are viewing your site.
 Another great feature is that you aren’t limited to viewing only the previous week – you can view different weeks easily by looking at the past (from the moment you started tracking your statistics with Joomla).
 Further down the right-hand side of the dashboard, you’ll see this:

 Keep in mind that you can also block entire IP “wildcard” numbers from your site if you keep receiving visits from a particular spammer.
 This helps give you even more control over who’s viewing your Joomla site without any inconvenience at all.
-Simply click “enter IP manually” for more options on blocking specific types of numbers from access to your website.
-In addition to all of the live and daily stats that you see on your dashboard, you can easily change what you see on the right hand side of the dashboard by selecting a different setting: for example, you can see your all-time traffic statistics.
+Simply click “enter IP manually” for more options on blocking specific types of numbers from access to your website. visitor-blocking In addition to all of the live and daily stats that you see on your dashboard, you can easily change what you see on the right hand side of the dashboard by selecting a different setting: for example, you can see your all-time traffic statistics.
 This is a great way to run an “instant report” without having to download any new PDF file or new Word document.
 The beauty of Live Visitor Tracking is that it dos a lot to demonstrate to you exactly what’s going on with your site all in one page.
 You can certainly integrate it with other Joomla or Wordpress or even Magento features to get an even more comprehensive view of your site and how well it’s directing its users to the right spots.
 But it all starts with your knowledge and usage of the dashboard.